scyclow/fake-internet-money-dev/notes.md

+Basically, it's impossible to divorce the money from the art.

 Fake Internet Money has value as money because it's backed by Proof of Art.
 It has value as art because it literally is money.
 It has value because of its high-tech anti conterfeiting devices, letting you know that it's authentic.